 Energy: Most fatty foods contain fats that are made up of long chains of carbon.
-The fats in coconut oil are medium chain fatty acids, or MCFAs.
+The fats in coconut oil are medium-chain fatty acids or MCFAs.
 Because they are shorter they do not need to be digested by the liver and gall bladder.
 When you consume coconut oil, then, you get a much faster source of energy than compared to other fatty foods.
 People who have had the gall bladder removed often have a fat-restricted diet, but can consume foods with MCFAs.

-Other benefits: In addition to the above reasons to use coconut oil, it may also protect against cancer, provide the body with antioxidants to fight degenerative diseases, help regulate hormones, relive the symptoms of chronic fatigue, strengthen the liver, regulate thyroid function, and boost your immunity.
+Other benefits: In addition to the above reasons to use coconut oil, it may also protect against cancer, provide the body with antioxidants to fight degenerative diseases, help regulate hormones, relieve the symptoms of chronic fatigue, strengthen the liver, regulate thyroid function, and boost your immunity.